EthanArbuckle/ios-rendering-docs/README.md

 *   **Interface Orientation:** The `UIWindow`, often in conjunction with its `rootViewController` and application settings, manages the interface orientation of its content.

 ##### 2.1.3.
 Mapping View Properties to Layers
 Every `UIView` instance is backed by a `CALayer` object.
 Changes to `UIView` properties are typically translated into corresponding changes on its underlying `CALayer`.
-UIKit manages this mapping, often batching layer updates through `CATransaction`s for efficiency.

 #### 2.2.
 QuartzCore Foundation: CALayer and CAContext